 - Lifestyle- A stressful lifestyle can lower immunity and therefore lead to a decrease in beneficial gut flora.
 Remember 80% of immunity is located in the gut.
 Keeping bacteria in check is crucial to keeping symptoms and sickness at bay.
 Other factors that can lead to yeast overgrowth is exposure to chlorinated water, alcohol abuse, and digestive distress coming from a lack of stomach acid (hydrochloric acid) which causes undigested food to putrefy in the gut, leading to symptoms such as constipation and diarrhea.

-- Drugs- Antibiotics and the birth control pill are a huge factor in candida and yeast overgrowth.
-These pharmaceuticals eliminate beneficial flora creating the ideal environment which allows for harmful pathogens to overgrow.
+- Drugs- Antibiotics and the birth control pill contribute to systemic candida in a big way.
+These pharmaceuticals eliminate beneficial flora creating the ideal environment which allows for harmful pathogens to overgrow and take over from beneficial microbes.

 Gut Flora and the Skin